WE'RE BUILT TO

 The economic growth of an area depends on manufacturing:

-- Each manufacturing job creates at least 2.91 additional jobs in other sectors.
+- Each manufacturing job creates at least 3.4 additional jobs elsewhere.

-- Manufacturers are responsible for almost 2/3 of private sector research and development.
+- Manufacturers are responsible for more than three-quarters of private sector research and development in the nation, driving more innovation than any other sector.

 THE LEADING SECTORS.